meeshkan/unmock-react-native-example/article.md

 ### Test for success

-The first test ensures that when the API successfully returns a cat fact, the fact block is displayed to the user:
+The first test ensures that when the API returns a cat fact, the app contains the correct element:

 ```ts
 it('renders the fact block when API succeeds', async () => {